Student Stories

 Hello!
 My name is Hannah, and I’m a student from Korea.
 I recently completed my sophomore year of college and decided to take a gap year to invest in personal development.
 During this time, I chose to participate in an English language program in the U.S.

-Why Did You Choose CEL for My Language Learning Experience?
+Why Did you Choose CEL for your Language Learning Experience?

 A close friend of mine had studied English in the Philippines for a month and shared with me how enriching the experience was.
 From a young age, I always had a desire to improve my English and explore the world beyond Korea.
 Another motivating factor was my aunt, who lives in the U.S., which further inspired me to go there for language studies.